GimmickNG/ng-ttt-template/README.md

 ## Copyright

-I do not own the images.
-The .adoc "template" (if you can call it that) is licensed under MIT.
+I do **not** own the images, and those are intended for personal use only.
+The .adoc "template" (if you can call it that) however is licensed under MIT.